 - DUI involving an accident with property damage

 - DUI involving an accident with serious bodily injuries

 - Leaving the scene of an accident

-Contact an aggressive Central Florida DUI attorney for a free consultation.
+Contact an aggressive Orlando DUI attorney for a free consultation.

 If you have been charged with a DUI offense in Central Florida, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.